zhxie/ikago/README.md

   Pass the firewall like a squid : )
 </p>

-## Dependencies

-1. pcap like [Npcap](http://www.npcap.org/) or WinPcap in Windows, and libpcap in macOS or Linux.

 ## Features

 - **FakeTCP** All TCP and UDP packets are sent with a TCP header to bypass UDP blocking and UDP QoS.
 Inspired by [Udp2raw-tunnel](https://github.com/wangyu-/udp2raw-tunnel).
 The handshaking of TCP is also simulated.